ARPA-SIMC/arkimet/doc/ds-simple.md

  - the segment name must represent an interval matching the dataset step (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?)

 ### During fix
 - if the `.metadata` file does not exist or is older than the segment, the segment data are rescanned to regenerate the `.metadata` file.
 - if the `.summary` file does not exist or is older than the `.metadata` file, it is regenerated with the contents of the `.metadata` file.
 - if the `.metadata` file is newer than the `MANIFEST` file, its information is updated inside the `MANIFEST` file.

 ### During repack

 - if the segment contents are changed during segment repack, the `.metadata` file is rewritten to match the new contents.
 The `.summary` and `MANIFEST` files are updated accordingly.

+## Check and repack on dir segments

+### During check

+- the segment must exist
+- all data known by the index for this segment must be present on disk
+- the segment must be a directory
+ - `.metadata` file must not be empty
+ - metadata in the `.metadata` file must contain reference time elements
+ - the span of reference times in each segment must fit inside the interval implied by the segment file name (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?)
+ - the segment name must represent an interval matching the dataset step (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?)

+### During fix
+- if the `.metadata` file does not exist or is older than the segment, the segment data are rescanned to regenerate the `.metadata` file.
+- if the `.summary` file does not exist or is older than the `.metadata` file, it is regenerated with the contents of the `.metadata` file.
+- if the `.metadata` file is newer than the `MANIFEST` file, its information is updated inside the `MANIFEST` file.

+### During repack

+- if the segment contents are changed during segment repack, the `.metadata` file is rewritten to match the new contents.
+The `.summary` and `MANIFEST` files are updated accordingly.